Understanding Dementia: Types, Causes, and Progression of Cognitive Decline

 • There are several types of dementia, such as Alzheimer’s disease, vascular dementia, Lewy body dementia, frontotemporal dementia, mixed-dementia, and Parkinson’s disease-related dementias.

-• Engaging in healthy lifestyle habits, including regular exercise, eating a balanced diet, socialising, and engaging in mentally stimulating activities, can help lower the risk of developing dementia or slow down its progression.
+• in habits, including regular exercise, eating a balanced , socialising, and engaging in mentally stimulating activities, can help lower the risk of developing dementia or slow down its progression.

-• Early diagnosis is essential for better planning, access to resources like support groups or therapy options, and implementation of tailored to each individual’s needs.
+• Early diagnosis is essential for better planning, access to resources like support groups or therapy options, and implementation of coping strategies tailored to each individual’s needs.

 Definition and Overview of Dementia